 - changing economic conditions and volatile resource prices make it difficult to precisely predict the province's total revenue

 - public priorities may change every year – research and feedback from Albertans help identify these shifting priorities

 Alberta continues to experience strong population growth above the national average.
 Alberta's population is expected to increase by 1.3% in 2017-18, reaching an estimated 4.3 million people.
 As Alberta grows, so too does the need for schools, health facilities, roads and programs and services.

 Budget preparation and introduction

-The Minister of Finance introduces the draft budget to the Legislature for debate.
-It's a draft piece of legislation, like all laws that go before the Legislature.
-Members of the Legislative Assembly vote to pass the budget.
-Once it's passed, it becomes a law after it receives Royal Assent - when the Lieutenant Governor signs it.
+The President of Treasury Board and Minister of Finance introduces the draft budget to the Legislature for debate.
+Members of the Legislative Assembly vote to pass an Appropriation Bill, which grants the government the authority to carry out its fiscal plan (the budget).
+To become law, the Bill must be approved by the Assembly and must receive Royal Assent - when the Lieutenant Governor signs it.

 Funding for emergencies is over and above what is included in the budget.
-Funding for these unexpected events are passed separately in the legislature when needed.
+Funding for these unexpected events are voted on separately in the legislature when needed.